-One downside of living in Queens is that it can take a long time to commute to work.
-In Queens, the average commute to work is 40.09 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Queens’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Queens, however, the average commute to work is quite long.
+On average, people spend 40.47 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Queens is an extremely ethnically-diverse borough.
 The people who call Queens home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Queens, accounting for 27.94% of the borough’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Queens residents report their race to be White, followed by Asian.
-Queens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.84% of the borough’s residents.
-Important ancestries of people in Queens include Irish, Jamaican, German, and Guyanese.
+Important ancestries of people in Queens include Irish, Guyanese, Jamaican, and German.

 The most common language spoken in Queens is English.
 Other important languages spoken here include Spanish and Chinese.